There are many causes of heart failure, of which some of the most common include:

 - an overactive thyroid gland (hyperthyroidism)

-Your GP will ask you about your symptoms and examine you.
+Your doctor will ask you about your symptoms and examine you.
 He or she may also ask you about your medical history.

-There are a number of tests your GP may recommend that you have.
+There are a number of tests your doctor may recommend that you have.
 Some examples are listed below.

 - Blood and urine tests can check your blood count, your liver and kidney function and other indicators of heart failure.